wp-plugins/goodbye-captcha/readme.txt

 Goodbye Captcha completely eliminates spam-bot signups, spam comments, even brute force attacks, the second you install it on your Wordpress website.
 It is completely invisible to the end-user - no need to ever fill out a Captcha or other "human-detection" field ever again - and it just works!

-Unlike other anti-spam plugins, which detect spam comments and signups after the fact and move them to your spam folder, which you then have to delete - using up not only your websiteâ€™s resources, but your time as well, Goodbye Captcha prevents the bots from leaving spam in the first place.
-The result is that your site is not only spam free, itâ€™s faster and more secure.
+Unlike other anti-spam plugins, which detect spam comments and signups after the fact and move them to your spam folder, which you then have to delete - using up not only your website's resources, but your time as well, Goodbye Captcha prevents the bots from leaving spam in the first place.
+The result is that your site is not only spam free, it's faster and more secure.

 In addition, Goodbye Captcha is completely self-contained and does not need to connect to any outside service.
 Your logins remain yours, 100%.